Grass Grub Thumb

 Get Rid of Grass Grubs

-Adult beetles are attracted to light, it’s quite common during October / November to see bronze beetles buzzing around street lighting.
+Adult beetles are attracted to light, it’s quite common during October / November to see swarms of beetles buzzing around street lighting.
 If your outdoor lighting is close to your lawn area, consider turning it off during spring, or avoid using it for extended periods so it’s not an inviting landing strip.

 The classic symptom of grass grub infestation is brown dead patches developing in the lawn, which can be easily lifted up or rolled like a carpet.
 If plants in your garden or pots are wilting despite being well watered, that’s also a sign grubs may be at work.